mzouitni/spring-boot-appengine-bitbucket-pipelines/README.md

 ## Prerequisites

 * You have a Bitbucket account.
-* You have assigned the following Roles to the Bitbucket account: "App Engine Deployer", "App Engine flexible environment Service Agent" and "Storage Admin".
 * You have a Google App Engine account and have created a project.

 ## Steps to deploy to your own App Engine project